FAQ for New Patients at Centered: Richmond

 There are four basic ways that we do things at Centered: Richmond Acupuncture & Wellness that set us apart from the health care you’re likely used to:

-We work to figure out why you have your symptoms.
+We work to determine the cause of your symptoms.
 We are looking for common denominators, for connections, for the underpinnings of your health picture.
-Did all your problems start after a surgery, or an illness, or a specific life event?
-Are you digestive symptoms connected to your mood issues, or your headaches, or your body pain?
-Is your circulation functioning in top form, or is limited or poor contributing to pain and inflammation and perhaps feeling too cold?
-There can be so many causes of dis-ease, and we specialize in rooting it out to give you individualized treatment.
+Did all your problems start after a surgery, an illness, or a specific life event?
+Are your digestive symptoms connected to your mood issues, your headaches, or your body pain?
+Is your circulation functioning at its best, or is it limited or poor, contributing to pain, inflammation, and perhaps feeling too cold?
+There can be numerous causes of disease, and we specialize in identifying them to provide you with individualized treatment.

-We partner with you to provide you with a step-by-step plan to meet your health goals.
+We partner with you to provide a step-by-step plan to help you achieve your health goals.
 First, what are your goals?
 Do you want the symptoms 100% gone, or do you want to just taper them down to a manageable level?
-We ask you what you want, and then assist you in getting there.
+We ask you what you want and then assist you in getting there.

 We strive to make it all approachable, understandable, and attainable.
 Acupuncture and the like might be a bit out of your comfort zone.
 We get it.
 We thought it was weird once, too.
-Honestly.
-Since we understand that mindset, we’ve fine-tuned our approach with that in mind.
-We explain things in terms that you can understand.
-And we teach you about how the body works as it relates to your health concerns because we believe that understanding what you’re doing and why you’re doing it, and exactly what will come about from your efforts, helps you to be motivated.
+Honestly, since we understand that mindset, we’ve fine-tuned our approach with that in mind.
+We explain things in terms that are easy to understand.
+We teach you about how the body works as it relates to your health concerns because we believe that understanding what you’re doing, why you’re doing it, and exactly what will come about from your efforts helps you to be motivated.
 Crazy, right?

-Our clinic is very focused on results, and being sure that you are getting them.
-Even though treatment plans can span several months, we typically know if a patient is going to get the results they desire in the first 4-6 weeks.
-We do this by having patients track and rate the severity of their symptoms on a daily or weekly basis.
-We look at your weekly reports to get a clear answer about the state of your progress and make sure that this is lining up with everyone’s expectations.
-We will determine if acupuncture is working, if any herbs are working, and adjust our plans accordingly.
+My clinic is very focused on results and ensuring that you achieve them.
+Even though treatment plans can span several months, I typically know if a patient is going to get the results they desire in the first 4-6 weeks.
+I do this by having patients track and rate the severity of their symptoms on a daily or weekly basis.
+I review your weekly “symptom tracker” reports to gain a clear understanding of your progress and ensure that it aligns with everyone’s expectations.
+We will determine together if acupuncture is working, if any herbs are working, and adjust our plans accordingly.

-We estimate that 5-10% of people just don’t seem to respond to acupuncture or herbs, or if they do progress is quite slow.
-We let those patients know quickly when we suspect that they are one of those people.
-It does no one any good to keep a patient in my service if we suspect that we can’t help them in a reasonable time frame.
-Any decision to continue to or cease treatment is of course up to you!
+I estimate that roughly of people just don’t seem to respond to acupuncture or herbs, or if they do, progress is relatively slow.
+I inform those patients promptly when I suspect they may be one of those individuals.
+It does no one any good to keep a patient in my service if I suspect that we can’t help them in a reasonable time frame.
+Any decision to continue or cease treatment is, of course, up to you!

 When I was growing up my dad wanted me to go to business school and work for myself, but I wanted to be a psychologist and help others.
 I was raised in a small town in southwest Virginia, where most people had never heard of acupuncture, and many thought it was quackery, or worse.
 On top of that, I really loved science and medicine and was extremely skeptical of everything that didn’t provide hard, cold proof that it worked.